Regional Comprehensive Economic Partnership (RCEP)

 The Regional Comprehensive Economic Partnership (RCEP) is a trade agreement that includes the Association of South East Asian Nations (ASEAN), as well as Australia, China, Japan, South Korea and New Zealand.

 RCEP came into force on 1 January 2022 for Australia, Brunei Darussalam, Cambodia, China, Japan, Laos PRD, New Zealand, Singapore, Thailand and Viet Nam.
-Subsequently South Korea has come into force from 1 February 2022 and Malaysia from 18 March 2022, and for the Philippines 6 June 2023.
+Subsequently South Korea has come into force from 1 February 2022, Malaysia from 18 March 2022, and for the Philippines 6 June 2023.

-The other parties who are still undertaking their domestic ratification process are Indonesia, Myanmar and Philippines.
+The other parties who are still undertaking their domestic ratification process are Indonesia and Myanmar.

 An NZ importer may make a claim for preferential tariff treatment using one of the three different types of proof of origin:

 - a Certificate of Origin issued by an issuing body;

 - a Declaration of Origin by an approved exporter; or